Davis Fire: September 7–11

-A particularly dangerous situation was issued for September 11 because forecasts predicted sustained winds from 40 to 70 mph, mostly from a cold front moving over the area.
-All off duty firefighters were ordered to work on the fire.
-However, there was only slight growth on the fire and crews held the fire lines.
-The high wind gusts grounded all firefighting planes and helicopters.
-There were 600 firefighters, 58 fire engines, 12 helicopters, and 10 bulldozers combating the fire.
-Containment lines were established for the northernmost part of the fire, the area of the fire that posed the greatest risk to homes in Reno.
-However, the fire grew to just 5,824 acre compared to forecasts, and was 37% contained.
-Including ones at risk from spotting, 2,600 structures were still threatened.
+A particularly dangerous situation was issued for September 11 because forecasts predicted sustained winds from 40 – 70 mph, mostly from a cold front moving over the area.
+This was the sixth particularly dangerous situation issued by the National Weather Service Reno, the first since 2019.
+Evacuation warnings were issued in west Reno up to State Route 659.
+Overnight, the fire spotted over Mount Rose Highway.
+The strong winds grounded firefighting aircraft.
+All off–duty firefighters were ordered to work on the fire.
+However, the fire grew minimally; crews held the fire where it spotted Mount Rose Highway.
+There were 600 firefighters, 58 fire engines, 12 helicopters, and 10 bulldozers combatting the fire.
+The fire grew to 5,824 acre and was 37% contained.
+2,600 structures were still threatened.
 All evacuation orders and warnings remained in place because of the fire's remaining threat to grow overnight.
-Fire officials were stationed around the area to answer questions from residents.

 September 12 onwards

-Winds had subsided on September 12, there would be cooler temperatures around 70 F, and humidity levels had reached 60%.
-The fire stayed within its footprint, and 685 personnel achieved 56% containment.
-Half of the customers without power re-energized, and evacuations warnings were lifted.
+Winds had subsided on September 12 with cooler temperatures around 70 F, and humidity levels had reached 60%.
+The fire stayed within its footprint, and crews achieved 56% containment.
+Containment lines were established for the northernmost part of the fire, the area of the fire that posed the greatest risk to homes in Reno.
+Half of the customers without power re-energized, and several evacuation warnings were lifted.

-A cold front that blew in brought moisture on September 14 that would last for a few days after, aiding suppression on the fire.
-Containment increased to 76%, and evacuations in Galena and St. James Village were lifted.
+On September 13, crews conducted firing operations near Winter Creek Road.
+Evacuation orders were lifted in Montreux.
+A cold front that blew in brought moisture on September 14 that would last for several days.
+Containment increased to 76%, and evacuation orders in Galena and St. James Village were lowered to evacuation warnings.
 On September 15, firefighters changed suppression to promote forest regrowth by removing resources from secured areas.
-Containment increased to 76%.
-Fire crews no longer asked for donations.
+Fire crews stopped requesting donations.

-The fire was at 85% containment by September 16 and the entirety of Mount Rose Highway reopened, which was the primary road from Reno to Lake Tahoe.
-Out-of-state resources were now being repurposed to other fires.
-Rain would support fire suppression.
-By now, all evacuations had been lifted.
-Rain was possible, with accumulations from 0.25 - 0.5 inch of rain.

-On September 17, when the fire had reached 92% containment and there were colder temperatures, a burned area emergency response and local agencies began conducting a damage assessment in the burned area.
-Higher humidity levels and rain had helped suppression efforts.
-Crews were split between patrolling the fire's perimeter and repairing the effected area.
-There were no more mop up or suppression efforts.
+The fire was at 85% containment by September 16 and the entirety of Mount Rose Highway reopened.
+"Widespread showers" were reported.
+On September 17, the fire was now 92% contained, and a burned area emergency response team and local agencies began conducting a damage assessment in the burned area.
+Crews were split between patrolling the fire's perimeter and repairing the affected area; mop–up and suppression efforts had concluded.

-The Davis Fire was fully contained on September 25, 2024, after burning 5,824 acre.
+The Davis Fire was fully contained on September 25, 2024 at a final size of 5,824 acre.